MarcelMeurer/WVD-Hydra/README.md

 If the icon is not shown or working in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"
 ![](media/UpdateHydra-In-Hydra.png)

-Note: Version 2.2.0.0 and higher are now only available in the Update Center in Hydra (Update Engine).
+Note: Version 2.2.0.0 and higher are now only available in the Update Center in Hydra (menu in the upper right corner).

 <details><summary>Open to see the release history.
-Current version is 2.2.0.0.</summary>
+Current version is 2.3.0.0.</summary>

 Release | Date | Changes & Notes
 --- | --- | ---
+2.3.0.00 | 2026-03-18 | Changes: Custom Images Management page for Windows 365; A Feedback button for submitting feedback and feature requests; Hydra can now download cloud images to Azure Local using Hydra Proxy; Important messages in the header, e.g., trial license expiration; Warnings, have been moved to banners; Removed the Power-on-Connect toggle, previously used to allow scaling Session Hosts down to 0.
+Now, a warning banner is displayed when scaling down to 0 is configured; The session host object is now deleted before the VM.
+If the host can’t be deleted, the VM isn’t deleted; All gallery versions are shown in the rollout configuration.
+If a version is not ready yet, a note is shown behind the version ;The 'Delete and rebuild hosts after logoff' scaling option doesn’t rebuild temporary hosts.
+It deletes them only; Hybrid automations now use remote scripts by default for commands on Azure Hybrid and Azure Local when the compressed script size exceeds 400 bytes, and the VM must have HTTPS access to the Hydra instance; this behaviour can be changed in Global Settings under 'Use the remote script engine for Hybrid VMs if the size is higher than...'; Fix: Resolved an issue that caused failures when 20 or more Session Hosts were recreated or replaced simultaneously; When the same image version exists in multiple regions, duplicate entries are no longer shown in the Replace/recreate session hosts option; SID was not interpreted if FSLogix removes the profile if SIDDirNameMatch is using this variable
 2.2.0.00 | 2026-02-18 | Add: Community Mode limits for existing installations (1 Tenant, 5 Host Pools, 5 Session Hosts per Pool); Add: Windows 365 Updates (Azure Networking); Add: Remote Scripts Resiliency (In some cases the RuncommandAPI can throw an HRPC500 error related to script size.
 Now a customer can configure for the size of scripts, as needed);Add: UI Improvements
 2.1.1.00 | 2026-01-28 | Add: New action: Others - Quit on hosts with sessions; Windows 365 user and device setting configuration; Change: New limitation for the community edition for new deployments
 2.1.0.04 | 2026-01-22 | Add: Allowing an "*" at the end of a naming schema for session hosts to over-count (e.g.: A-*= -8, -9, -10, -11, ...) ;Fix: UI hasn't shown the storage container selector for Azure Local (default/last setting was used)